 Selling on Instagram

-Instagram is also a great place to display influencer content and user-generated content (UGC), which heighten the effects of social proof.
+Instagram is also a great place to display influencer content and other UGC, which heighten the effects of social proof.
 60% of consumers from our social shopping survey said they shop from influencer links and recommendations.

 Take fashion brand Quiz, for example.
 The brand partnered with Bazaarvoice to create shoppable social content, and has since seen conversion rates jump 154%, average order values increase 23%, and time on site soar 276%.